Wellness Wednesday content provided by our partner Carol Wilson ~

 The door opens.
-A person enters.
+Someone enters.
 He or She walks confidently, proudly, stately, into the room.
 Their head is held high, body erect.
-Their shoulders straight.
+Their shoulders are straight.
 Their stomach in.
 Chest out.
 Eyes focused.
 Gait sure and steady – comfortable in their own skin.
 All eyes are on them.

 Do they have a “secret?”